RespiraWorks/Ventilator/software/utils/rpi_config/README.md

-# Automatic deployment on integrated prototypes
+# Automated deployment on integrated prototypes

 The following scripts and configurations are here to help alleviate the frustration of having to perform the many arcane incantations to get a prototype running with software.